Skip to content

 GET https://event.perso.ibexa.co/api/[customerid]/rate/[userid]/[itemtypeid]/[itemid]?rating=50

-Tracking events based on integrated recommendations are the only way to measure success of recommendations.
-It is crucial to inform the Personalization server about which recommendations were shown and what recommendations were clicked.
-Otherwise, reliable statistics cannot be calculated and used to check against the customer's KPIs.
+Tracking events based on integrated recommendations are the only way to measure the accuracy and effectiveness of recommendations.
+Both recommendation response and trigger message include requests to generate these events.
+Events of this type inform the Personalization server about the recommendations that were shown to the user and which of those recommendations were clicked.
+Otherwise, it would be impossible to calculate reliable statistics that could be checked against the customer's KPIs.

-A recommendation response already includes the requests to generate a Clickrecommended or Rendered event.
-They are used and executed when a recommendation is clicked/accepted or a recommendation is shown.
+A recommendation response includes requests to generate a Rendered and Clickrecommended event.
+The first one is executed when a recommendation is shown to the user.
+The second is called when a recommendation is clicked or otherwise accepted.
 Sending Rendered events causes as many requests as recommendations to be displayed, a Clickrecommended event is usually sent only once (when a user clicks on a specific recommendation item).

 Example of a recommendation response: